Table of Contents[Hide][Show]

 Don’t be shy about asking the tough questions:

 - Dock permits: Are all necessary permits in place for the dock?
-As the buyer during an escrow period of time, you can check with the city regarding permits.
+As the buyer during an escrow time, you can check with the city regarding permits.

 - Community rules: Are there any restrictions on boat size or usage?